 Deficit irrigation is the planned application of water below the full evapotranspiration requirement of a crop, accepting a degree of mild water stress in order to reduce total water consumption.
 It rests on the physiological principle that the relationship between water supply and crop yield is not linear: crops can tolerate moderate water stress at certain growth stages with relatively small yield penalties, particularly when stress occurs outside the critical reproductive period (English & Raja, 1996; Fereres & Soriano, 2007).
-By deliberately withholding water during stress-tolerant stages and concentrating application at sensitive periods, deficit irrigation achieves substantial water savings—typically 20–40%—with yield reductions that may be proportionally much smaller or, in some crops, negligible.
+By deliberately withholding water during stress-tolerant stages and concentrating application at sensitive periods, deficit irrigation achieves substantial water savings-typically 20–40%-with yield reductions that may be proportionally much smaller or, in some crops, negligible.

 Fereres & Soriano (2007) provided the seminal synthesis of deficit irrigation research, establishing the theoretical and practical foundations of the approach.
-They distinguished between two primary production objectives: maximising production per unit area, which argues for full irrigation; and maximising production per unit of water, which argues for strategic deficit irrigation.
-The latter objective becomes dominant when water is the limiting factor of production—precisely the condition prevailing across most water-scarce agricultural systems.
-Importantly, controlled water stress can sometimes improve crop quality attributes—including fruit dry matter, oil content, and soluble solids—even as it modestly reduces biomass, a phenomenon of particular relevance for high-value horticultural crops where quality premia may more than compensate for minor yield reductions.
+They distinguished between two primary production objectives: maximizing production per unit area, which argues for full irrigation; and maximizing production per unit of water, which argues for strategic deficit irrigation.
+The latter objective becomes dominant when water is the limiting factor of production-precisely the condition prevailing across most water-scarce agricultural systems.
+Importantly, controlled water stress can sometimes improve crop quality attributes-including fruit dry matter, oil content, and soluble solids-even as it modestly reduces biomass, a phenomenon of particular relevance for high-value horticultural crops where quality premia may more than compensate for minor yield reductions.

 6.2 Regulated Deficit Irrigation